-Key audit The key audit matter that we identified in the matters current year was: > Impairment of goodwill and acquisition-related intangible assets.
+Key audit The key audit matter that we identified in the matters current year was: Impairment of goodwill and acquisition-related intangible assets.
 Materiality The materiality that we used for the Group financial statements was £8.1m (2021: £8.4m) which was determined with reference to the three-year average normalised adjusted profit before tax.
 Scoping Our Group audit scope focused primarily on 7 locations (2021: 5 locations) with 22 subsidiaries (2021: 26 subsidiaries) subject to a full scope audit and 10 subsidiaries (2021: 4 subsidiaries) subject to specified audit procedures.
 In aggregate, these subsidiaries represent the principal business units within each of the Group's operating segments.
-These subsidiaries account for 88% (2021: 96%) of the Group's total assets,

-Significant changes in our approach

-The acquisition of Liquidnet was finalised in the 2021 year-end audit and as such is no longer considered to be a key audit matter in the current year.
+These subsidiaries account for 88% (2021: 96%) of the Group's total assets, 91% (2021: 96%) of the Group's total liabilities, 81% (2021: 87%) of the Group's revenue and 84% (2021: 90%) of the Group's expenses.
+Significant changes in our approach The acquisition of Liquidnet was finalised in the 2021 year-end audit and as such is no longer considered to be a key audit matter in the current year.
+Consistent to the prior year, the impairment of goodwill is still considered to be a key audit matter.
+This key audit matter is however broadened in the current year to include the impairment of acquisition-related intangible assets.
+This change specifically accommodates for the impairment assessment over material intangible assets derived from prior year acquisitions and is closely linked to the impairment assessment performed over goodwill.
+As such we deem this change to be appropriate.